margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** design, pattern, color, achieve, civilization, perspective, abstract, creation, form, revolution

 ## Movement ##
-A step taken closer to the Truth that operates through a dance, both collective and individual through the universe that changes and moves forward, only through the lens of the illusioins of change
+A step taken closer to the Truth that operates through a dance, both collective and individual through the universe that changes and moves forward, only through the lens of the illusions of change.
-A complete reversal, 180 revolution
+A complete reversal, a 180 degree revolution.
-The graceful leadership from One True idea to another true idea The graceful shifting of perception from wrong to right
+The graceful leadership from One True idea to another true idea.
+The graceful shifting of perception from wrong to right.

 <br>